Non domestic rates

 Charitable relief for business rates

-Other relief for business rates
+Charitable relief for business rates.

 How to pay your non domestic (business) rates

 Most people pay their non domestic/ business rates for the year by ten monthly instalments from April to January.
 You will find these instalments shown on your bill.
 However if you prefer you can opt to pay the full amount at the start of the year, or by two instalments (April and October).

 If you think either your rateable value or rating list entry is incorrect, you can make an appeal asking for it to be changed.

 This is the form you need to complete and return if you would like to apply for discretionary rate relief on non domestic rates.

 Whether you are taking your first steps towards setting up in business or have been trading for years, here you will find a wealth of information, advice and guidance to help your business flourish.